denten/denten.github.io/_includes/CV/06-talks.md

 - Principal convener of the Knowledge Architectures: Lahore conference at the Information Technology Institute, Pakistan on March 14-15, 2018.
-- "Fiction Factory: American Formalism and the Automation of Intellectual Labor."
+- "American Formalism and the Automation of Intellectual Labor."
 Lecture by invitation at the Becoming Media conference, UCLA on February 23, 2018.
 - "Plain Text: The Poetics of Computation."
 Book launch and talk by invitation at the Berkman Klein Center for Internet & Society, Harvard University on November 28, 2017.